hleb-rubanau/appmap-java/CI-README.md

 triggers publishing task as a hook defined in `.releaserc.yml`

-Since April 2021 we're using NexusPublishing plugin, old `./gradlew publish` command is deprecated and likely won't work in "local filesystem" mode any more (not tested and not needed).
+Since April 2021 we're using Gradle Nexus Publish plugin, old `./gradlew publish` command is deprecated and likely won't work in "local filesystem" mode any more (not tested and not needed).